tundish/blathnaid/blathnaid/tale/chapters.rst

 ----------

 First he'd created a licence for making locks, which the Smiths had to purchase from him at great cost.
-Meanwhile, with the proceeds Ingomer was setting up his own Guild of Locksmiths, to whom then he granted permission instead.
+Meanwhile, with the proceeds Ingomer was setting up his own Guild of Locksmiths, to whom he granted permission instead.

-"But", said Fell, "the Locksmiths have no idea about tolerances."
+"But the thing is", said Fell, "those Locksmiths have no idea about tolerances."

-"They make sure there is not one key in the City that will match another.
-And yet the tumblers of those padlocks jam up if you drop them".
+"For sure, there is not one key in the City that will match another.
+And don't drop one of their padlocks.
+The tumblers jam up if you do".

 First wish gone
 ---------------